LeipeLeon/bwh-ical/README.md

 ## How it works

-### Sitemap BWH
+### Events page BWH

-This is a quite hard one: there is no proper sitemap.xml w/ lastmod/changefreq dates so I have to pound the webserver for each event entry in the `sitemap.xml` Just scraping the index page isn't an option either b/c it has an infinite scroll.
+This takes extra work: Although there is an upcoming page <https://www.burgerweeshuis.nl/programma> which list all upcoming events, the info is not complete.
+So I have to pound the webserver for each event entry in the page, this also takes time.....
+Scraping the index page isn't an option b/c it has an infinite scroll (whyyyyyyyyyy).

-- Retreive data from the <https://www.burgerweeshuis.nl/sitemap.xml>
+- Retreive data from the <https://www.burgerweeshuis.nl/programma>
-- filter out events URL's (`/events/`)
 - visit each url to fetch date / time / other details (the site takes another hit)
 - save events to disk as a [`.json`](https://leipeleon.github.io/bwh-ical/bwh/events.json)
 - generate an ical feed to disk as a [`.ics`](https://leipeleon.github.io/bwh-ical/bwh/events.json)
 - deploy to `GitHub pages` w/ a github action cronjob, every hour

-Why don't you use the `/events/rss.xml` feed?
-: I discovered the existense of the feed mid project and didn't want to diverge my train of thougts.
-Maybe we'll use that later when `sitemap.xml` get's too big.

 ### Events page Walhalla